Hybernia0/SoundClassification/README.md

 - class,
 - type of sound.

+Please consult this site to have more information about the dataset: https://urbansounddataset.weebly.com/

 # Objective

 The objective of this project is train a CNN model that will automate classification Urban sounds.